Inexpensive DIY Farmhouse Bulletin Board

-Who didn’t love sleep overs at Grama and Grampa’s house.
-My grand parents were 500 miles away so I went for an extended visit summer.
+This farmhouse bulletin board is another addition to the girl’s guest room.
+My grand parents lived 500 miles away so I went for an extended visit summer.
 My grandparents guest room was amazing to me, it had a makeup dresser, a night light (only one I saw like it), a queen size bed and a hand crocheted bedspread.
-That bedroom and my Grama’s porch were my two favorite childhood spots.
+Their guestroom and front porch are my two favorite childhood spots.

 My own little ones live a couple hours away and are starting to get old enough to sleep overnight without Mom and Dad.
 I want to build happy memories for them like I have.

-This one is going in a bedroom and I added faerie accessories.
+This one is going in a bedroom and I added some easy fairy accessories.

 Cut a 1/2″ thick piece of plywood to 12″ by 21″